vdeaugustine/Portfolio/README.md

   - I knew I could accomplish this design in UIKit but I thought it would be a great opportunity to finally learn the SwiftUI framework.
   - So after finalizing what I wanted it to look like, I took on the task of rebuilding the app from scratch using SwiftUI.
   - It took longer than it would have if I just redesigned it using the same UIKit codebase that I already had, but it was a good learning experience as now I am comfortable with data flow in SwiftUI and I am confident in my ability to tackle any design using SwiftUI.
+  - The redesign is almost finished and should be published as an update to the app on the App Store soon.

 - [Back to Table of Contents](#contents)
 ---